KingYungzel/Shopping-Store-Sales/README.md

 During the analysis, incomplete data or blank spaces were identified and represented as **"N/A"**.
 These missing or incomplete entries might limit the accuracy of the project's findings.

 ## Appreciation
 Thank you for taking the time to explore my project on GitHub.
-Your interest and engagement mean a lot to me.
+Your interest and engagement mean a lot to me 🙏.
 ![](thank_you.jpeg)